MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

   * There are no user accounts in the guest (the OS hasn't booted before)
   * If connecting as Administrator:  Administrator has not been set as an active user.
 Learn more [here](https://technet.microsoft.com/en-us/library/hh825104.aspx).

+### Error: The input VMName parameter does not resolve to any virtual machine.

+**Error message:**
-### Enter-PSSession : The input VMName parameter does not resolve to any virtual machine.
+Enter-PSSession : The input VMName parameter does not resolve to any virtual machine.

+**Potential causes:**
+* You are not a Hyper-V Administrator.
+  You can use the [Get-VM](http://technet.microsoft.com/library/hh848479.aspx) cmdlet to check that the credentials you're using have the Hyper-V administrator role and to see which VMs are running locally on the host and booted.
+* The virtual machine doesn't exist.

 -------------